JegathaMurugan/LambdaSeleniumAutomation/README.md

 ---

-## Notes
+**Notes**

-* LambdaTest credentials must be provided using environment variables only.
+- LambdaTest credentials must be provided using environment variables.
-* Do not hardcode credentials in source code.
+- Do not hardcode credentials.
-* Parallel execution is controlled by the `testng.xml` file.
+- Parallel execution is controlled by `testng.xml`.
-* Test IDs generated during test execution can be found on the LambdaTest dashboard.
+- Test IDs from LambdaTest are available on the dashboard.
-* This setup works with Gitpod terminal, GitHub Codespaces, and local environments.
+- Some Gitpod accounts may not open the editor; use terminal or Codespaces/local instead.

 ---

-## Submission Checklist
+**Submission Checklist**

-* GitHub repository with this README
+- GitHub repository with this README
-* `.gitpod.yml` file present
+- `.gitpod.yml` file present
-* Tests configured for parallel execution
+- Tests configured for parallel execution
-* LambdaTest credentials usage documented
+- LambdaTest credentials documented
-* Test IDs captured from the LambdaTest dashboard
+- Test IDs captured from the LambdaTest dashboard

 ---

-## Example: Setting Credentials and Running Tests
+**Example: Running Tests**

 ```
 export LT_USERNAME=mjegatha94